neonira/neonira.github.io/_posts/2018-06-06-CollatzSequence.md

 So the conclusion is whatever the input number ending with digit <span class='digit digit9'></span>, the Collatz sequence will drive its sequence to a number ending with digit <span class='digit digit4'></span> in <cite class='step'>2</cite>, <cite class='step'>4</cite> or <cite class='step'>6</cite> steps.

-Moreover, starting with number ending with digit <span class='digit digit8'></span>, owning an <cite class='kw odd'></cite> number of tens will bring to the sequence from a number ending with digit <span class='digit digit9'></span>.
+Moreover, starting with number ending with digit <span class='digit digit8'></span>, owning an odd number of tens will bring to the sequence from a number ending with digit <span class='digit digit9'></span>.
 In this case, the expansion factors shown above should be divided by 2.

 The cluster <cite class='kw'>2</cite> is therefore acting as a multiplier of its input.
 It neither diverges nor converges.
 It just creates an output number greater than its input number.